0zown3/CHASE/README.md

 How it Works
 ---------------

 This POST request will kick off operations.
-CHASE will use that APT string as a key to fetch known aliases for that adversary from apt_mappings.json in /config.

 From there, concurrent calls will be made to the main crawling function that will continuously feed TRAM's REST API with report URLs until it's finished.

 Impact
 ----------------